 Dismiss Modal

-An incentive spirometer is a device that helps you do deep breathing exercises after surgery.
-Or it helps lower the risk for breathing problems if you have a lung disease or condition.
+An incentive spirometer is a handheld device that helps you do deep breathing exercises after surgery.
+It also helps lower the risk of breathing problems if you have a lung disease or condition.
 These exercises expand your lungs, aid in circulation, and may help prevent pneumonia.
-Deep breathing exercises also help you breathe better and improve the function of your lungs by:
+Deep breathing exercises also help you breathe better and improve lung function by:

 The incentive spirometer gives you a way to take an active part in your recovery.
 A nurse or respiratory therapist will teach you breathing exercises.
 To do these exercises, you will breathe in through your mouth and not your nose.
 The incentive spirometer only works correctly if you breathe in through your mouth.